angular/angular/aio/content/guide/angular-compiler-options.md

 When `true` (recommended), reports an error for a supplied parameter whose injection type cannot be determined.
 When `false` (currently the default), constructor parameters of classes marked with `@Injectable` whose type cannot be resolved produce a warning.

-When you use the CLI command `ng new`, it is set to `true` by default in the generated project's configuration.
+When you use the CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.

 ### `strictTemplates`